Allah Bux Soomro: The Manzilgah controversy

 Manzilgah was the name of a couple of old buildings near the Sadh Belo temple in Sukkur which were used as a government godown.
 It was variously claimed to be a mosque and an inn.
 The Hindus opposed Muslim League claims that the building was a mosque as the presence of a mosque so close to a Hindu temple would trigger communal tensions in the area.
 The Ghulam Hussain Government responded by rebuffing the extremist elements by claiming that the buildings were government property.
 When Allah Bux became Premier, he sent a commission which reported that Manzilgah was an inn, based upon the original Persian inscriptions on the building.
 Despite this, in June 1939, the Muslim League launched an agitation.
-Senior League leaders G. M. Syed, M. A. Khuhro and Sir Abdullah Haroon forcibly occupied Manzilgah from October 3, 1939, to November 19, 1939.
+Senior League leaders G. M. Syed, M. A. Khuhro and Sir Abdullah Haroon forcibly occupied Manzilgah from 3 October 1939, to 19 November 1939.
 The government, initially, tried to quell the movement through the use of force.
 However, when the tactic proved unsuccessful, the government yielded and allowed Muslims to pray in Manzilgah.

 At about the same time, the Sufi poet, Bhagat Kanwar Ram was assassinated.
 Communal riots broke out in Sukkur and there was a total strike which lasted 15 days.
 In November 1939, the Sind Hindu Provincial Conference, presided over by Dr. Moonje of the Hindu Mahasabha threatened Muslims with retaliation if the mosque was not recovered by the government.
 While some sources claim that 17 Muslims and 40 Hindus were killed in the riots another claims that the toll of Hindus killed was over 60.

 A compromise was reached in February 1941, when Manzilgah was handed over to Muslims but not before the Muslims had agreed not to obstruct the playing of music in the nearby Saadha Belo temple.
 Leaders of the Muslim League later admitted "that the Manzilgah issue was a bogus (hathradoo) agitation, staged just to topple Allah Bux."

 Tenure as president of the All India Azad Muslim Conference

 Allah Baksh Soomro founded the All India Azad Muslim Conference in order to represent Islamic organisations and political parties that championed a united Hindustan and opposed the partition of India.

-Allah Baksh Soomro stated that “No power on earth can rob anyone of his faith and convictions, and no power on earth shall be permitted to rob Indian Muslims of their just rights as Indian nationals.”
+Allah Baksh Soomro stated that "No power on earth can rob anyone of his faith and convictions, and no power on earth shall be permitted to rob Indian Muslims of their just rights as Indian nationals."
 He proclaimed that the very concept of "The Muslims as a separate nation in India on the basis of their religion, is un-Islamic."

 On 27 April 1940, over 1400 delegates participated in Delhi session of the All India Azad Muslim Conference, which Allah Bakhsh Soomro presided over.
 The Canadian orientalist Wilfred Cantwell Smith remarked that those presented represented the ‘majority of India’s Muslims’.